-Site emissions of O_3 could contribute a very small amount to infrequent exceedance of the 8-hour 80 ppb NAAQS.
-The 80 ppb level is not the actual standard; the 3-year average of the annual 4th highest daily maximum 8-hour O_3 concentration level must exceed 80 ppb (numerically equivalent to 85 ppb) in order for the area in which the air quality monitor is located to be classified as "nonattainment" by EPA.
+Monitoring, in combination with air dispersion modeling, indicates that site emissions of O_3 would not trigger an exceedance of the 8-hour NAAQS for the base case or 10 years in the future scenario.
+The 80 ppb level is not the actual standard; the 3-year average of the annual 4^{th} highest daily maximum 8-hour O_3 concentration level must exceed 80 ppb in order for the area in which the air quality monitor is located to be classified as "nonattainment" by EPA.
 This has not occurred in previous years of operations at the FACE site, and modeling shows that site emissions add only less than 3 ppb to the maximum 8-hour background level under either the proposed action or no action alternative (see Section 4.1).
 EPA predicts that background levels of O_3 will be decreasing through 2015.
 The site emissions will not result in exceedance of the air quality standard for O_3 , either under the proposed action or the no action alternative.
-Therefore, cumulative impacts of the proposed action adversely affect air quality.
+Therefore, cumulative impacts of the proposed action and the no action alternative, when considering other related actions, would not adversely affect air quality.